5 Best Peptides for Weight Loss: Dosing, Evidence & What Actually Works

 Week 1-2: You’ll likely notice better sleep (especially with CJC/Ipa), increased energy, and maybe some water retention as your body adjusts.
 The groundwork is being laid.

-Week 4-6: This is where things start getting interesting.
-Clothes fit differently, you’re recovering faster from workouts, and the scale may start moving.
-Some water/muscle changes can mask fat loss on the scale, so go by the mirror and how your clothes fit.
+Week 4-6: This is where things start to move.
+Clothes fit differently, you recover faster from workouts, and the scale may start dropping.
+Water and muscle changes can mask fat loss on the scale, so go by the mirror and how your clothes fit.

 Keep in mind:

-• Peptides work best alongside a caloric deficit (except Tesamorelin for visceral fat specifically)
+• The research peptides work best alongside a caloric deficit (Tesamorelin for visceral fat is the partial exception)

-• Results compound over time – give it at least 8 weeks
+• Results compound over time, so give it at least 8 weeks

-• Individual responses vary – what works great for one person may take longer for another
+• Individual responses vary; what works fast for one person may take longer for another

 Realistic ranges based on available data: